aj-naik/Devakrut-Website/README.md

 # Devakrut website
-SPA website created using NEXTJS for Server side rendering.
+SPA website created using React and migrated to NEXTJS for Server side rendering.